snowplow/snowplowanalytics.com/_posts/2018-03-20-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 to read those raw events off Google Cloud PubSub, enrich them and publish them back to another PubSub topic.

-We have written dedicated guides to setting up those microservices in the following wiki articles:
+We have written dedicated guides to setting up those micro-services in the following wiki articles:

 - [Getting started guide][getting-started]
 - [Setting up the Scala Stream Collector on GCP][ssc-setup-guide]